-On the eve of Infiniti’s launch in Western Europe, Nissan’s luxury division has presented the second-generation Infiniti FX SUV powered by an all-new 5.0L V8 engine.
+On the eve of Infiniti’s launch in Europe, the upmarket Nissan brand has presented the second-generation Infiniti FX SUV powered by an all-new 5.0L V8 engine.
 Debuting in flagship FX50 form, the new V8 develops a peak output of 390hp and 500Nm of torque and is mated to a seven-speed automatic transmission and ATTESA-E TS intelligent AWD system.

 Compared with the previous model, the new 2009 version features a 35mm longer wheelbase and a 50mm wider track.
 The SUV also gets a revised suspension set-up with active damping control and rear active steering, and being based on Nissan’s FM platform the new FX also benefits from a 54-46 split weight distribution - not bad for a V8 SUV.